Aurtikent/2_task_phase_cryptonite/picoctf/reverse_eng.md

 Other incorrect methods you tried:

 - Tried to read the assembly 💀💀
-- spent quite a few hours trying to compile the assmebly, (the world of compilers is vast)
+- spent quite a few hours trying to compile the assembly, (the world of compilers is vast)

 References: